H. T. Wilson: Academic work

 The theory of bureaucratic representation can also be understood through the theory of public capital, for which Wilson is also well known.
 This theory builds upon Smith's The Wealth of Nations by combining it with Marx's critique of political economy's labor theory of value.
 Wilson argues that capitals and capitalism have co-opted individual labor power and used social, cultural, educational and political processes over the past two centuries to obscure what the people do for capitalism while emphasizing instead what capitalism does for the people.
 This process of ‘socialization’ includes capitals themselves, making attempts to improve the social, economic and political order both more difficult and more necessary.
 He defines public capital as the past, present and future stock of embedded, existing and potential value, presently organized mainly on a national state basis and comprising a people's history, culture, experience, knowledge, habits, institutions and everyday practices.
 He claims, further, that the people are being encouraged to use up the store of public capital at a significantly faster rate than they are creating it, thereby privileging private values over public values, exchange values over use values, and work and consumption over a more balanced conception of political economy focussed on leisure rather than simply ‘time off from work’.

 These concerns about bureaucratic representation and public capital help to explain Wilson's ongoing preoccupation with the issue of adequacy in social scientific explanation.
 Drawing on the insights of the critical social theory of the Frankfurt School, he first developed these arguments through a consideration of the dominant methods of carrying out social research in The American Ideology (1977) and Political Management (1985); then in a later book Marx’s Critical/Dialectical Procedure (1991/2015); and the studies over two decades collected in The Vocation of Reason (2004), along with subsequent writings.
-These studies, done intermittently over more than 50 years (1973–2025), formulate the criterion (Weber) and postulate (Schutz) of adequacy as both a conceptual innovation and a practical/strategic demand which goes beyond acknowledging the views of respondents.
+These studies, done intermittently over more than 50 years (since 1973), formulate the criterion (Weber) and postulate (Schutz) of adequacy as both a conceptual innovation and a practical/strategic demand which gets beyond acknowledging the views of respondents.
 Wilson insists that the values and understandings of participants must be included in any research or evaluation as a condition of publication or official notification, especially when they cannot agree with researchers or wish to offer their own views and assessments.
 Wilson's critique of dominant research methods draws on the work of Harold Garfinkel, who stated that such practical activation is essential if social scientists and evaluators are ever to go beyond describing the world of the actor to include the actor's knowledge of the world as well.